compromise-evident/RawVisual/README.md

 from the analyzed version except it only contains what you chose to see, like the first 5,000 Bytes or characters.

-Additionally, you can manually change integer IDs in the analyzed version so that the extracted file contains that Byte where you placed it.
+Additionally, you can manually change integer IDs in the analysis file so that the extracted file then contains your Byte exactly where you placed it.